vvaneecloo/dbt-backfill/README.md

 ## dbt-incremental-batch: backfilling & working with your dbt models made easy.

-This was done before the release 1.9.0 of dbt.
+This was done before the release 1.9.0 of dbt when the new incremental strategy `microbatch` was released - there is no need to use this anymore.

 This project is abandoned since, but could be a great ressource for someone only working with materializations / macros, thus I am letting it stay public.